synthercat/Unity-Benchmark/README.md

 - GI settings
 - Camera animation
 - More options

-### Issues
-It seems that on Android, the scipt will not over-write results

 ### Licence
 This project is under the MIT licence, FPS counter is my improved version of the Google VR SDK GvrFPS